Join us for Admission Shadow-a-Student Day

 Karl J. Sjolund joined SAS as Head of School in 2016.
 A boarding school graduate himself, he has devoted his career to living and working in boarding schools, most recently serving for nine years as head of Salem Academy, a boarding and day school in Winston-Salem, N.C.
 During a 20-year career at his alma mater, Virginia Episcopal School, Mr. Sjolund served in a wide range of administrative positions, taught, and coached.
 An active leader in the field of education, he was treasurer of the board of North Carolina Association of Independent Schools and an advisory board member of World View at UNC Chapel Hill.
 Mr. Sjolund is confirmed in the Episcopal Church and is committed to the Episcopal educational model that values diversity in culture and thought.

 Mr. Sjolund earned an M.A. in Private School Leadership through Columbia University's prestigious Klingenstein Fellows program.
 He received his B.A. in Economics at Virginia Military Institute, which he attended on a Division-I baseball scholarship.
-He and his wife Susan reside in Ayres House on the SAS campus.
+He and his wife Susan and their golden retriever, Daisy, reside in Ayres House on the SAS campus.

 Prior to coming to SAS, Ms. Bergman was Assistant Director of Development at Cornell University, Director of Development and Public Relations at the Sciencenter in Ithaca, N.Y., General Manager of the Hands-On Science Center in Tullahoma, Tenn., and an English instructor at Fudan University in Shanghai, China.
 She holds a B.A. in Government and Geology from Oberlin College.